German Bundeswehr sets up space command center | DW | 13.07.2021

 Instead, attacks on satellites could attempt to undermine communications and technology of specific countries.
 Satellites count as "critical infrastructure" that Germany wants to protect, and the Bundeswehr also said that they wish to better protect their own communications infrastructure.

+But attacks in space are no longer a hypothetical, said the President of the German Federal Academy for Security Policy, Ekkehard Brose.

+"Some states now regard space as a field of future military conflict," Brose said in a statement.
+"Technology is advancing rapidly in this area, and it's important to keep that in mind.
+China and Russia, for example, have developed missiles and other military capabilities that could be used against satellites."

-The new command center is therefore primarily a place for information reconnaissance; Germany is not currently in a position to carry out an attack in space.
+But the new German command center remains primarily a place for information reconnaissance; Germany is not currently in a position to carry out an attack in space.

 But even defense actions could have wide-reaching consequences.

 "Modern warfare is dependent on these technologies.
-And that naturally entails a certain vulnerability because there are ways to disrupt or even destroy these satellites," according to Dr. Max Mutschler, Senior Researcher at the Bonn International Center for Conversion (BICC), a research institute focused on peace-building.
+And that naturally entails a certain vulnerability because there are ways to disrupt or even destroy these satellites," according to Dr. Max Mutschler, Senior Researcher at the Bonn International Center for Conversion, a research institute focused on peace-building.

 "It becomes problematic when you conclude that you have to be able to defend yourself in space," he continued.
 "Because if you then say we need to weaponize space first, then that can lead to a dangerous arms spiral.
 And that danger of an arms race in space is actually present."